How To Protect Headlights From UV and Other Harmful Elements?

 When it comes to applying headlight vinyl wraps, it’s pretty delicate if you’re doing it 1st time.
 However, since the headlights aren’t large, it shouldn’t be a problem to place the film properly.
 Here’s a quick video guide on installing PPF on headlights.

 Also, once you want to remove the film from the headlights, it’s a straightforward procedure.
 Just follow my guide on removing PPF from vehicles.

-3. Headlight Clear Coats – Cheapest and Easiest Solution
+3. UV Clear Coat for Headlights – Cheapest and Easiest Solution

 I already talked about this when I wrote a guide on How to Clean Foggy Headlights: The Easy Way Anyone Can Do.
 And really, it is an extremely quick and easy way of both fixing and protecting headlights from UV damage.

 Long story short, headlight clear coats are a type of clear coat specifically designed to withstand heat, UV rays, and other things that usually damage car headlights.
 You may ask why I put it in the 3rd place then?
 Well, these kinds of protectants don’t last long – you can expect them to last up to 1 year, and mostly, it’s around 6-8 months only.

 As always, there are better and worse products, and the ones I recommend you are:

 - SYLVANIA Headlight Restoration Kit (check the price on Amazon now)